About Sullivan County

 How can I search for someone recently arrested in Sullivan County, Tennessee?

-To search for someone recently arrested in Sullivan County, Tennessee, you can use the inmate lookup tool provided by the Sullivan County Sheriff's Office.
-The Sullivan County Jail, located at 140 Blountville Bypass, Blountville, TN, maintains records of current inmates.
+To search for someone recently arrested in Sullivan County, Tennessee, you can use the inmate lookup tool provided by the Sullivan County Sheriff's Office. the local jail, located at 140 Blountville Bypass, Blountville, TN, maintains records of current inmates.
 You can visit the Sheriff's Office website to access the online inmate search tool, which provides information on recent arrests and current detainees.

 Mugshots or booking photos in Sullivan County, Tennessee, can be obtained from the Sullivan County Sheriff's Office.
 The Sheriff's Office may provide access to these images through their official website or upon request at their office.
 For online access, check the inmate search section on the Sheriff's Office website, which may include booking photos of current inmates.